spikegrobstein/capistrano-mailgun/README.md

 will be passed directly to the Mailgun API.

 No validation is done from this function, so errors from Mailgun will percolate up to you.

-### deployer_username

-This is a default capistrano variable that is defined in the gem.
-It will use the `git config user.name` if `scm` is configured as `:git` or use `whoami` if not.
-This is handy if you want to notify people of which user actually did the deployment.

-## Built-in Templates

-`Capistrano::Mailgun` comes with built-in templates for use with `mailgun.notify_of_deploy`.
-There are both HTML and Text templates which include information such as the sha1 and ref that has been deployed as well as logs of the last commits.
-Use of the Capistrano variable `github_url` will enable links back to the repository and direct links to the commits in the log.

-These files live inside the gem in the `lib/templates` directory, so feel free to pull them out, copy into your project and customize.

-By default, `mailgun.notify_of_deploy` sets `mailgun_text_template` to `:default_text` and `mailgun_html_template`
-to `:default_html`, which signals it to use these built-in templates.
-Overriding those variables with absolute paths to your own templates will signal mailgun to use those.
-Setting either variable to `nil` will prevent `mailgun.notify_of_deploy` from using anything for either the text or HTML portion of the email.

-## Limitations

- * Only supports ERB for templates.
-This should be changed in a future release.
- * Currently requires that ERB templates are on the filesystem.
-Future releases may allow for inline templates.
- * Support for VCSs other than `:git` is lacking. `Capistrano::Mailgun` has been built with git and Github in mind.
-   If anyone has interest in adding support for other another version control system, that would be great.
-   Using this with a VCS other than Git may yeild unpredictable results.

 ## Contributing